sttp/Specification/Sections/DataPointStructure.md

   SttpValue id;            // A point Identifier.
   SttpValue timestamp;     // A timestamp, SttpTimestamp is highly recommended for this field but not required.
   SttpValue value;         // The single value that represents this Data Point. uint64 quality;          // Unstructured quality bits.
-See another section for details on the acutal bits used.
+Quality bits use may be specified in template for standardization - See appendix F for examples.
   SttpValue ExtendedData;  // Additional data that can be sent if `value` is insufficient.
 }
 DataPoint;
 ```

 The actual number of `DataPoint` structures contained in the data point packet command depends the configured maximum payload size and the serialized size of the data point structures, see [Figure 6](#user-content-figure6).